MShawon/YouTube-Viewer/README.md

                             YP    88 888888    YP  YP    888888 88  Yb

 # YouTube Viewer
 Simple program to increase YouTube views written in Python.
+Works with live stream too.

 **Disclaimer:** This has been developed for educational purposes only.
 Any action you take using this script is strictly at your own risk.
 I will not be liable for any losses or damages you face using this script.